 The aim of this Focus cluster is to take a scholarly, interdisciplinary and, we hope, fun approach to science and technology and the ways in which they reach the public.
 Our cluster will be a cohort of four courses dedicated to various aspects of science’s place in the world, including: patient activism and advocacy; the development of laws and policies governing science; the relationship between science and the performing arts; and human-machine interfaces in the twenty-first century.
 The weekly interdisciplinary discussion course will be dedicated to science communication and science outreach.
 Each course will explore, to varying degrees, “how the sausage gets made,” i.e., how science and technology happen; what becomes of them once they do happen; how they are conveyed to various publics; and stakeholder responses to them.

-Misha Angrist, Associate Professor of the Practice at SSRI, a Senior Fellow in Science & Society, and Visiting Associate Professor of the Practice in the Sanford School of Public Policy as part of the DeWitt Wallace Center for Media & Democracy.
+Misha Angrist, Associate Professor of the Practice at the Social Sciences Research Institute; Senior Fellow in Duke Initiative for Science & Society; Visiting Associate Professor of the Practice in the Sanford School of Public Policy

-Jules Odendahl-James, Director of Academic Engagement for the Humanities
+Jules Odendahl-James, Director of Academic Engagement, Arts & Humanities

-From mobile phones to driverless cars, modern high-tech devices have important human-facing elements that shape our relationships with technology.
+From mobile phones to driverless cars, modern high-tech devices have important human-facing and human-obscured elements that shape our relationships with technology.
 Some integrate seamlessly into our daily lives, others frustrate us, and some simply captivate us.
-In this course, we will investigate the intersection between people and technology to better understand how design can influence performance, safety and user satisfaction.
-Topics will include design principles; usability and user experience concepts; and an overview of human strengths and limitations that influence our interactions with technology.
-Case studies used in the course will include a variety of past and current technologies, as well as emerging systems such as brain-computer interfaces, robotics and artificial intelligence.
-Open only to students in the Science & the Public Focus cluster.
+In this course, we will investigate how the design, development, and usage of these technologies impact contemporary human societies.
+Topics will include design principles, data collection & usage, accessibility, usability, safety, ethics, societal impact and performance.
+Case studies used in the course will include a variety of past and current technologies, as well as emerging systems such as brain-computer interfaces, autonomous robotics and artificial intelligence.